TAMID-at-Florida-Tech-Track/tech-track-application-prompts/README.md

 There will be three engineering roles in the Tech Track.

 We are looking to have:
-1. 2 Technical Team Leads
+1. 2 Technical Project Manager
 2. 3 Senior Software Engineers
 3. 2-3 Junior Software Engineers

 <details>
   <summary><b>1.
-Technical Team Lead</b></summary>
+Technical Project Manager</b></summary>
-  The Technical Team Lead will be responsible for helping oversee the technical aspect of the application in collaboration with the VP of Tech Consulting.
+  The Technical Project Manager will be responsible for helping oversee the technical aspect of the application in collaboration with the VP of Tech Consulting.
   They will be making large-scale contributions to the project.